e-i-o/etp/README.md

 ## Usage:

 `etp generate` generates the input tests and the correct outputs.
 `etp run` runs all solutions on all test cases.
+`etp run solution1.cpp solution2.cpp` to run solutions `solution1.cpp` and `solution2.cpp` on all test cases.
+The parameters `solution1.cpp` are, of course, relative to the current directory.
+If only one solution is specified, the checker comments are also printed

 ## Installation